A sweet-tasting syrup that can help you lose weight? It seems almost too good to be true.

 Summary Yacon syrup is effective against constipation and may lower blood sugar levels.
 It’s also high in antioxidants and potassium.

 Yacon syrup can have some side effects if you eat too much at a time.

-It is very similar to the side effects you get by eating more soluble fiber than you're used to.
+It’s very similar to the side effects you get by eating more soluble fiber than you're used to.
 When a lot of it reaches the intestine, it can cause excess gas production.

 This can lead to flatulence, diarrhea, nausea and digestive discomfort.
-For this reason, it is best to start out with a small amount and then work your way up.
+For this reason, it’s best to start out with a small amount and then work your way up.

-You can also use Yacon syrup as a sweetener, but keep in mind that you can NOT cook or bake with it, because a high temperature (anything over 248°F or 120°C) will break down the structure of the fructooligosaccharides (18).
+You can also use yacon syrup as a sweetener, but keep in mind that you cannot cook or bake with it because a high temperature (anything over 248°F or 120°C) will break down the structure of the fructooligosaccharides (18).

-If you want to try it out, then make sure to get 100% pure Yacon Syrup, there shouldn't be anything else added to it.
+If you want to try it out, then make sure to get 100% pure yacon syrup.
+There shouldn't be anything else added to it.

 A sweet-tasting syrup from the Andes that can help you lose as much weight as an extreme weight loss diet?

-Although yacon syrup is far from being scientifically proven to work, I suppose it is worth a shot if you're curious about it.
+Although yacon syrup is far from being scientifically proven to work, it may be worth a shot as a healthier syrup alternative.

 It might turn out to be an effective tool for short-term weight loss, but don't expect it to be a permanent solution to your weight problems.